-Use your math skills to create designs like M.C.
+Use math skills to create designs like M.C.
 Escher!
 A tessellation is a shape that, when drawn, makes even the negative space positively amazing!

 Begin at the top of the square to draw a simple curved line (no curlicues) with a Crayola Erasable Colored Pencil.
-Start and end your line at the top without touching any other sides of the square.
+Start and end the line at the top without touching any other sides of the square.
 Cut along this line.

 Place the top straight edge of the cut-out piece along the bottom straight edge of the original square.
 Tape the two pieces together.

-Place the template anywhere on your Crayola Color Explosion paper.
+Place the template anywhere on Crayola Color Explosion paper.
 Trace around the edges carefully with the Color Explosion color-reveal marker.
 When the line is completely dry, slide the template until it lines up with the right edge of the first shape and trace again.
 Repeat until your designs fill the paper.
 Parts of the template should go off all four edges!